7ombie/jsii/docs/untitled.md

 of parens, brackets or braces (that are part of the current statement) terminate the statement.

 Note: JSII does not provide a continuation symbol for explicitly continuing logical lines (like the `\` symbol in Python).
-There is always a better way to write it.
+In practice, there's always a better way to do it.

 Note: Enforcing (less than) 120 columns (instead of 80) in source files is recommended.

 JSII does not use semicolons.
 However, it is still possible to have more than one statement on the same line.
 You just use commas between the statements instead.
+This works especially well with inline blocks:

+    if legal(character) { count += 1, yield character }

-### Formality
+### Keywords

 All formal statements start with a keyword.
 Block-statements use `do` (like `do { ... }`), and empty statements use `pass`.
-There are no exceptions.

-Note: As a result of the above rule, destructuring assignments never require extra parenthesis.
+This avoids ambiguity with informal (expression) statements.
+For example, destructuring assignments never require extra parenthesis:
-This is a valid (informal) statement:

     {x, y, z} = object

-Informal (expression) statements do not *normally* start with keyword.
-However, there are one or two exceptions.
-For example, `yield` is a keyword, but `yield x` is still a valid expression, so `yield x` could be used as a formal statement, or as an expression (within a larger statement):
+Informal statements do not *generally* start with a keyword, but they are grammatically arbitrary expressions, so there are exceptions.
+For example, `yield` is a keyword, but `yield x` is still a valid expression, so `yield x` could appear as a formal statement (by itself) or as an expression (within a larger statement):

     yield x                // formal statement
     x = yield x            // expression

-Whether a statement begins with a keyword or not is generally unimportant, but it is relevant to the way JSII sugars blocks and predicates.
+This observation is unimportant, except in regard to the way JSII sugars blocks and predicates.

-### Paren-Free
+### Blocks & Predicates

 JSII implements something similar to Eich's *paren-free mode*.
 Our version still drops the parens from around predicates, but does not require braces around every block.

-Parens around predicates are never required, so this kind of thing is all good:
+Parens around predicates are always optional, so this kind of thing is all good:

     if x > y { return x }